jhonndabi/english-learning-tools/README.md

 # English Learning Tools

-This repository was created to store some free online tools to learning English feel free to contribute to this list.
+This repository was created to store some free (or some features free) online tools to learning English feel free to contribute to this list.

 ## Websites